nathanielshak/advancedprogramming/Projects/README.md

 Run this file, and you should be able to see all the stages of the hangman!

+~Mega Celebration!!~  :tada: :tada: :tada: :tada:

 This is what your file should look like after you're done with this section : [hangman2](hangman2.py)

-### Milestone 3 : Getting hangman to work a word
+### Milestone 3 : Getting hangman to work a word - First Letter

 Now that we have our stages for hangman working, let's use it to turn it into a game!

-Let our secret word be "PLAY"
+Let our secret word be "MINI"

 Let's try and figure out what our welcome screen should look like.
 In our welcome screen, let's welcome the player to hangman, and show them the first level of the